Power-line communication: Ultra-high frequency (≥ 100 MHz)

 Even higher information rate transmissions over power line use RF through microwave frequencies transmitted via a transverse mode surface wave propagation mechanism that requires only a single conductor.
 An implementation of this technology is marketed as E-Line.
 These use microwaves instead of the lower frequency bands, up to 2–20 GHz.
 While these may interfere with radio astronomy when used outdoors, the advantages of speeds competitive with fiber optic cables without new wiring are likely to outweigh that.

 These systems claim symmetric and full duplex communication in excess of 1 Gbit/s in each direction.
 Multiple Wi-Fi channels with simultaneous analog television in the 2.4 and 5.0 GHz unlicensed bands have been demonstrated operating over a single medium voltage line conductor.
-Because the underlying propagation mode is extremely broadband (in the technical sense), it can operate anywhere in the 20 MHz – 20 GHz region.
-Also since it is not restricted to below 80 MHz, as is the case for high-frequency BPL, these systems can avoid the interference issues associated with use of shared spectrum with other licensed or unlicensed services.
+Because the underlying propagation mode is extremely broadband (in the technical sense), it can operate anywhere in the 20 MHz to 20 GHz region.
+Also, since it is not restricted to below 80 MHz, as is the case for high-frequency BPL, these systems can avoid the interference issues associated with the use of shared spectrum with other licensed or unlicensed services.

 Standards

 Two distinctly different sets of standards apply to powerline networking as of early 2010.

 Within homes, the IEEE 1901 standards specify how, globally, existing AC wires should be employed for data purposes.
 The IEEE 1901 includes Nessum and HomePlug AV as baseline technologies.
 Any IEEE 1901 products can coexist and be fully interoperable between products using the same technology.
 On the other hand, medium-frequency home control devices remain divided, although X10 tends to be dominant.
-For power grid use, IEEE has approved a low-frequency (≤ 500 kHz) standard called IEEE 1901.2 in 2013.
+For power grid use, IEEE approved a low-frequency (≤ 500 kHz) standard called IEEE 1901.2 in 2013.

 Several competing organizations have developed specifications, including the HomePlug Powerline Alliance (defunct), Universal Powerline Association (defunct), and Nessum Alliance (active).
 In October 2009, the ITU-T adopted Recommendation G.hn/G.9960 as a standard of networks for high-speed powerline, coax, and phoneline communications.
 The National Energy Marketers Association (a US trade body) was also involved in advocating for standards.

-In July 2009, the IEEE Power line Communication Standards Committee approved its draft standard for broadband over power lines.
+In July 2009, the IEEE Power Line Communication Standards Committee approved its draft standard for broadband over power lines.
 The IEEE 1901 final standard was published on 30 December 2010, and included features from HomePlug and Nessum.
 Power line communication via IEEE 1901 and IEEE 1905 compliant devices is indicated by the nVoy certification all major vendors of such devices committed to in 2013.
 NIST has included IEEE 1901 (Nessum, HomePlug AV) and ITU-T G.hn as "Additional Standards Identified by NIST Subject to Further Review" for the Smart grid in the United States.
 IEEE also came up with a low-frequency standard for long-distance smart grids called IEEE 1901.2 in 2013.